REVIEW OF PROGRESS IN 2018/19 AND PROPOSED PRIORITIES FOR 2019/20

 - opening up millimetre wave bands for greater commercial exploitation

-- enabling more spectrum sharing (including licence-exempt bands) by bringing greater understanding of the scope, obstacles and incentives for sharing
+- fostering and promoting ways to use spectrum more intensively by bringing greater understanding of the scope, obstacles and incentives for sharing

 During 2019/20 we will focus on:

-1. Providing a positive influence on the UK position within the EU and ITU:
+1. Providing a positive influence on the UK position in international spectrum forums:

-Working with Government and Ofcom to improve even further how together we secure international agreements that enable the UK to capitalise on the value of spectrum.
+- working with Government and Ofcom to secure international agreements that enable the UK to capitalise on the value of spectrum.

 2. being an effective advocate for spectrum users with Government to ensure that spectrum remains high on their agenda:

-- Advocating the role of spectrum in addressing the big challenges facing society in the next 10-15 years, including updating our industry-based assessment of the future demand for spectrum
+- advocating the role of spectrum in addressing the big challenges facing society in the next 10-15 years, including examining the implications for vertical policy interests such as transport and telemedicine

 3. Progressing our other longer-term goals:

-- Exploring the opportunities for using the millimetre wave bands for IMT and other applications, including 26GHz harmonisation for 5G,
+- exploring the opportunities for using the millimetre wave bands for IMT and other applications,

 - developing ‘protocols’ for transmission and receiver equipment which support more efficient use of spectrum.